dswann101164/azure-noob-blog/posts/2025-11-03-powershell-7-enterprise-migration.md

 ## The Workflow Evolution: ISE vs. VS Code

-The retirement of the PowerShell Integrated Scripting Environment (ISE) is more than just losing an editor—it marks the end of a slow, Windows-centric admin workflow.
+The retirement of the PowerShell Integrated Scripting Environment (ISE) is more than just losing an editorâ€”it marks the end of a slow, Windows-centric admin workflow.

 ### The Old Guard: PowerShell ISE (Tied to 5.1)